-The service at Mariner of the Seas Portofino restaurant was just right, being neither slow nor rushed, and quite well coordinated.The manager was very understanding after my short explanation, and even permitted our son to wear his usual shorts and t-shirt combo instead of the more dressy attire usually required.
-He even helped to cut Jeff’s steak, and returned to the table multiple times to inquire as to whether we had any other needs or requests.
+The service at Mariner of the Seas Portofino restaurant was just right, being neither slow nor rushed, and quite well coordinated.The Maitre D’ was very understanding after my short explanation and even permitted our son to wear his usual shorts and t-shirt combo instead of the more dressy attire usually required.
+He even helped to cut Jeff’s steak and returned to the table multiple times to inquire as to whether we had any other needs or requests.

 Also, you should never book a table for a formal night, and always try to be the first customers in the restaurant when it opens.
-By doing so, it ensures that the restaurant will not be overcrowded, allowing better personalized service from the crew and complete parental relaxation.
+By doing so, it ensures that the restaurant will not be overcrowded, allowing a more personalizedservice from the crew and complete parental relaxation.